 The Savannah Harbor-Interstate 16 Corridor Joint Development Authority (JDA) includes the development authorities of Bryan, Bulloch, Chatham, and Effingham Counties.
 The JDA combines the resources of its member counties to attract and facilitate regionally significant projects.
 Figure 3.4 shows the JDA industrial sites throughout the CORE MPO region.
 These sites comprise over 13,000 acres of land that is likely to be developed to include substantial volumes of warehouse, distribution, and other logistics space.
-They include the Bryan County megasite that will contain the Hyundai assembly plant.
+They include the Bryan County megasite that will contain the Hyundai Motor Company assembly plant.
+The development of the plant in the CORE MPO region has already begun to attract automotive parts suppliers who will consume some of the available land, which is a departure from warehousing/distribution center development which has historically been most prevalent in the region.
 As shown in Figure 3.4, these sites are concentrated along the I-16 corridor with much of the acreage being located in Bryan and Effingham Counties.
 It suggests that the west I-16 corridor is an emerging freight activity center.